 A weighted vest is basically its name, a vest with extra weight to make your exercises harder.
 Wearing one during both cardiovascular and strength training exercises will make the movement harder.
 In turn, this can lead to more circuit training benefits faster.

 One of the ways it stands out from other fitness equipment is that it allows you to add weight without using your hands in a place where the weight distribution is relatively “natural”.
+This is helpful for both burning calories and building muscle.

 One potential downside is that it does make certain types of exercises, like for example core exercises where you lie on your back, less convenient in your circuit training.